oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `time_at_which_storage_details_are_updated` - The latest timestamp when the backup destination details, such as 'spaceUtilized,' are updated.
 * `cloud_autonomous_vm_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Autonomous Exadata VM Cluster.
 * `compartment_id` - The OCID of the compartment.
+* `compute_model` - The compute model of the Autonomous Container Database.
+For Autonomous AI Database on Dedicated Exadata Infrastructure, the CPU type (ECPUs or OCPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
+ECPU compute model is the recommended model and OCPU compute model is legacy.
+See [Compute Models in Autonomous AI Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
 * `customer_contacts` - Customer Contacts.
 Setting this to an empty list removes all customer contacts.
 	* `email` - The email address used by Oracle to send notifications regarding databases and infrastructure.
-* `compute_model` - The compute model of the Autonomous Container Database.
-For Autonomous Database on Dedicated Exadata Infrastructure, the CPU type (ECPUs or OCPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
-ECPU compute model is the recommended model and OCPU compute model is legacy.
-See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
 * `dataguard` - The properties that define Autonomous Container Databases Dataguard.
 	* `apply_lag` - The lag time between updates to the primary Autonomous Container Database and application of the redo data on the standby Autonomous Container Database, as computed by the reporting database.
 Example: `9 seconds`
 	* `apply_rate` - The rate at which redo logs are synchronized between the associated Autonomous Container Databases.
 Example: `180 Mb per second`
 	* `automatic_failover_target` - Automatically selected by backend when observer is enabled.
 	* `autonomous_container_database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Container Database that has a relationship with the peer Autonomous Container Database.
-Used only by Autonomous Database on Dedicated Exadata Infrastructure.
+Used only by Autonomous AI Database on Dedicated Exadata Infrastructure.
 	* `availability_domain` - The domain of the Autonomous Container Database
 	* `fast_start_fail_over_lag_limit_in_seconds` - The lag time for my preference based on data loss tolerance in seconds.
 	* `is_automatic_failover_enabled` - Indicates whether Automatic Failover is enabled for Autonomous Container Database Dataguard Association
 	* `lifecycle_details` - Additional information about the current lifecycleState, if available.
 	* `protection_mode` - The protection mode of this Autonomous Data Guard association.
 For more information, see [Oracle Data Guard Protection Modes](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-protection-modes.htm#SBYDB02000) in the Oracle Data Guard documentation.
 	* `redo_transport_mode` - Automatically selected by backend based on the protection mode.
-	* `role` - The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.
+	* `role` - The Data Guard role of the Autonomous Container Database or Autonomous AI Database, if Autonomous Data Guard is enabled.
 	* `state` - The current state of Autonomous Data Guard.
 	* `time_created` - The date and time the Autonomous DataGuard association was created.
 	* `time_lag_refreshed_on` - Timestamp when the lags were last calculated for a standby.